HannaHojaiji/EE-209AS/index.md

 	<br/>
 	<strong>Angular velocity profile from smartphone and eSense earable via SameBodyAuth app</strong>
 	<br/>
-	(Left: Grabbed by running adversary, Middle:grabbed by same-pace adversary, Right: left by the user)
+	(Left: Grabbed by running adversary, Middle: Grabbed by same-pace adversary, Right: Left by the user)
 	<br/>
 	(Blue: smartphone, Orange: eSense earable)
 </p>

+### Key Findings
+- Peak detection on collected sensor data gives good insights on user' actions/motions
+- Correlating multiple modalities (e.g., acceleration and angular velocities) provides better decisions on whether a wearable is detached from the user’s body
+- Fine control on sesnosr data collection can be done through registering/unregistering sensor listeners and connect/disconnect bluetooth devices inside the app

+### Metrics of Success
+- The app can properly collect desired sensor data on the smartphone, Moto 360 watch, and eSense Earable✔
+- Implementation of decision trees based on sensor features/signatures to detect adversarial events ✔
+- Quick notification/toast for user to recognize detachment of a wearable beore bluetooth connection is lost due to out-of-range ✔